 We may earn revenue from the products available on this page and participate in affiliate programs.

-While no two people are the same, it’s a safe bet that he enjoys one of the following: a summer barbecue, an outdoor adventure, a self-care day, a little home decor refresh, or hosting a dinner party.
-We’ve organized our recommendations as such, from a $15 bucket of sea salt to splurges like a recovery compression system for the athletic dad’s fatigued legs.
-See our top picks, below, all 46 of them, for the best Father’s Day gifts.
+While no two people are the same, it’s a safe bet that he enjoys one of the following: a summer barbecue, an outdoor adventure, a relaxing day to himself, traveling, or hosting a dinner party.
+We’ve organized our recommendations as such, from a $9 pack of incense to splurges like a running hydration vest for the athletic dad.
+See our top picks, below, all 40 of them, for the best Father’s Day gifts.

 For the Dad Who Thrives at a Summer Barbecue

 If your dad lights up at the sight of marinated steaks, you’ve come to the right place.
-Whether you’re looking to get him a full-on grill (and a mint-hued one, at that!) or a pair of extra-long fancy tongs, he’ll be happy.
+Whether you’re looking to get him a fancier knife or a super durable cutting board, he’ll be happy.
 It’s like giving the gift of a perfect burger.

 For the Dad Who’s Basically a Camp Counselor

-Father’s Day (it’s on June 18 this year) falls at the perfect time for the outdoorsy dad.
-For some, that means a beach day; for others, it could be a cycling trip.
+Father’s Day (it’s June 15) falls at the perfect time for the outdoorsy dad.
+For some, that means a day in the yard; for others, it could be a cycling trip.
 Among our favorite gifts is a collapsible bike helmet—it folds down, reducing in size by 45% so he can throw it in his backpack once he reaches his destination.

 Life can be hectic, and just like the rest of us, dads need time to chill and maybe even meditate.
-While beauty comes from within, some self-care items—like an Aesop shave kit or an acupressure mat he’d never buy for himself—can help him find his calm.
+While beauty comes from within, some relaxation items—like a great set of house shoes or an extra-special tea kettle—can help him find his calm.

 For the Dad Who’s Always Itching to Entertain

 Hosting is a great excuse to try a new recipe, but it’s also an excellent reason to refresh those tabletop accessories.
-Give your dad a good jumping-off point by gifting an African-made placemat set or quirky wooden salad servers from Molly Baz and Crate & Barrel’s new collab.
-But everyone knows that the real fun happens after dinner, which is exactly when he’d pull out the 100 Curious Facts About Art game you give him.
+Give your dad a good jumping-off point by gifting him an Italian decanter or poker night essentials.